aasimghaffar/cubixsol-multi-channel-chat-order-button-for-woocommerce/README.md

 == Description ==

-**OmniChat** is a complete, lightweight, high-converting WhatsApp marketing, customer support, and order suite for WooCommerce with all features included by default.
+**Cubixsol Chat** is a complete, lightweight, high-converting WhatsApp marketing, customer support, and order suite for WooCommerce with all features included by default.

 Allow your visitors to connect with multiple sales and support representatives in real-time, or place instant 1-click product orders directly via WhatsApp without going through tedious multi-step checkout forms.